digital-work-lab/open-source-project/slides/02-git.md

 - Plan how tasks could be completed in separate branches
 - Avoid working on the `main` branch and synchronize it regularly with the original repository
 - Regularly check whether branches should be synchronized (merged)

-**Task**: complete one merge between branches.

-> Note: we will distribute a survey asking for the current state of your project after the merge.
-Your input will help us prepare the best practice session.

 ---